andrewx-bu/WeatherDashboard/README.md

 # CS411 Final Group Project
 ## Weather Dashboard Application
 ### Overview
-* The Weather Dashboard is a web-based application designed to provide users with easy access to weather information.
+* The Weather Dashboard is a Flask-based application designed to provide users with easy access to weather information.
 * This application allows users to set favorite locations and quickly view current and forecasted weather and air pollution data for these locations.
 * By offering userspecific customization, the Weather Dashboard aims to deliver a personalized weather tracking experience, making it easier for users to get the most relevant weather information based on their interests and needs.
 * Database: MySQL